raihai/CS8503-GoatSimulator/README.md

 # CS8503-GoatSimulator

-Using the NCL framework, I created a 3D third-person action game where you take control of a goat and collide with objects.
-The areas which I worked on include the physics sysem, collision detection, AI, grid-based pathfinding and the gameplay mechanics.
+Created using NCL framework with pre-made graphical code.
+I created a 3D third-person action game where you take control of a goat and collide with objects.
+The areas which I worked on include the physics system, collision detection, artifical intelligence, pathfinding and the gameplay mechanics.
+The rudimentary physics system includes linear/angular motion, collision detection/resolution and spatial acceleration structures.